I am about to share with you what is literally the best sauce to pour over cream cheese.

 - yellow mustard: It’s weird, but plain yellow mustard is best in this recipe.
 Standard hot dog mustard.
 I’ve made it with Dijon before, but even though there’s only 1 1/2 teaspoons of mustard in the recipe, I could tell the difference and prefer plain yellow mustard

-- lemon juice: I always use freshly squeeze lemon juice, but you could use bottled in a pinch and nothing bad would happen.
+- lemon juice: I always use freshly squeezed lemon juice, but you could use bottled in a pinch and nothing bad would happen.

 Procedure